-Our 10 week CGC classes will commence on 27 August through to 29 October, dogs must have passed CGC Basic or an Introductory Obedience Course to be eligible to take part in the course.
+Our 10 week CGC classes will commence on (2020 Terms TBC), dogs must have passed CGC Basic or an Introductory Obedience Course to be eligible to take part in the course.

 About Canine Good Citizen: Black Hawk Canine Good Citizen is a certification program that tests dogs in simulated everyday situations in a relaxed atmosphere.
 It identifies and rewards dogs that have the training and demeanour to be reliable family members as well as good-standing community members.
 It is open to all purebred and crossbred dogs of all ages with the only criteria being that the dog must be 12 months or older to complete an assessment day.

 The purpose of the Black Hawk Canine Good Citizen™ Test is to ensure that our favourite companion, the dog, can be a respected member of the community because it is trained and conditioned to act with good manners in the home, in public, and in the presence of other dogs.

 Black Hawk Canine Good Citizen™ training is fun and useful.
 Through it, you and your dog will establish a closer bond and your dog will have the added benefit of knowing how to please you.
 The test of your dog’s manners and training is not a competition and does NOT require that you and your dog perform with precision.